-The Kieni wet mill is part of the Mugaga society and managed by Peter Macharia.
-We've bought from Kieni for the past three years and continue to be impressed with their very high quality.
-At the mill the coffee is depulped, fermented and then washed with clean water before drying on raised beds.
+The Kieni wet mill is part of the Mugaga society and managed by Josphat Kariuki.
+We’ve visited and bought from them every year since 2010 and continue to be impressed with their very high quality.
+This lot is of SL28 and SL34 varieties and was harvested in November 2016.

 La Esmeralda Special

-The real auction lots are probably the wildest, most aromatic coffee in the world.
-At Hacienda La Esmeralda the Peterson’s grow the variety Geisha, which has an amazingly intense floral aroma.
-The coffee cherries are depulped and mechanically demucilaged.
-The best lots of the Esmeralda are called Special and are sold on auction, but we've been allowed to buy a small lot before the auction and we've paid 50.00$ /lbs FOB which is 20 times the market price.
+La Esmeralda Special is probably the wildest, most aromatic coffee in the world.
+The Peterson’s grow this Geisha variety, which has an amazingly intense floral aroma.
+The coffee cherries are depulped and mechanically demucilated.
+The best lots of the Esmeralda are called Special and are sold on auction, but we've been allowed to buy a small lot before the auction and we've paid 50.00$ /lbs FOB which is 32 times higher than the market price.
 This lot was handpicked on March 14 2017

 Our two espresso blends are composed of coffees from the farmers above and always transparent in their composition.
 Like a chef loves to play with ingredients to create flavors, we blend for espresso to present two very different and unique experiences.

-Here's our take on a completely wild, aromatic and acidic espresso.
+This is our take on a completely wild, aromatic and juicy espresso.
 With this blend we let ourselves go a little crazy in order to create the best espresso ever.
-Roasted with a light espresso profile so that the flavors and acidic taste really comes into play.
+Roasted with a light espresso profile so that the flavors and fruity tastes really come into play

-Espresso 2 is composed of coffee from two producers that we buy directly from.
+Espresso 2 is composed of coffee from three producers that we buy directly from.
 All three coffees are cultivated with incredible meticulousness resulting in a very clean and sweet taste.
-We're roasting the coffees individually with a medium-dark espresso profile to achieve an optimal balance between flavors, sweetness and acidity.
+We're roasting the coffees individually with a medium-dark espresso profile to achieve an optimal balance between aroma, sweetness and acidity.